dalethestirling/budgie/README.md

 Passing in SSH Options
 ----------------------
 Cadre will allow the passing in of SSH options.
-Ath this time this is done through the bake method in the same way you would pass this into the sh.ssh()
+At this time this is done through the bake method in the same way you would pass this into the sh.ssh()

         cadre.localhost.bake('-o', 'UserKnownHostsFile=/dev/null', '-o',  'StrictHostKeyChecking=no').whoami()